What Is Delta S In Chemistry

 Common Misconceptions About Entropy

 1. Entropy always increases: While the total entropy of an isolated system always increases, the entropy of a local system can decrease, as long as there is a corresponding increase in entropy elsewhere.
-For example, the entropy of water decreases when it freezes, but the entropy of the surroundings increases due to the release of heat.
+To give you an idea, the entropy of water decreases when it freezes, but the entropy of the surroundings increases due to the release of heat.

 2. Entropy is the same as "chaos": While entropy is often described as a measure of disorder, it is a more precise thermodynamic property that quantifies the number of possible microstates.
 "Chaos" is a more general term that describes complex and unpredictable behavior.